bms5213-F2021/project3/README.md

 ## Project 4

 For each of the 3 analyses from Project 3, you will compare and contrast your question, analysis, & results to those in the original study.
 Please comment on each of the following prompts for each of the analyses:
-* How do the study questions compare? (e.g., are they the same, are they different?)
+* How do the study questions compare? (e.g., are they the same, are they different?) *(1.25 pt for each analysis)*
   * If different
     * how are they different, specifically?
     * how might the difference impact comparing results from your analysis and the original analysis? (will it impact comparison at all?)
-* Are there differences in my analysis compared to the original analysis?
+* Are there differences in my analysis compared to the original analysis? *(1.25 pt for each analysis)*
   * If yes: what (about the study questions or data) motivated the differences? (e.g., a difference in the posed study question, a difference in hypothesis test used due to __ (fill in the blank))
   * If no: what (about the study question or data) motivated you to use the analysis that you did and does this seem to be the same motivation the original authors had?
-* Compare the results, interpretation and answers to study questions (keeping in mind that the study questions or analysis steps may have differed).
+* Compare the results, interpretation and answers to study questions (keeping in mind that the study questions or analysis steps may have differed). *(1.25 pt for each analysis)*
   * If the study question and analysis match between your analysis and the original analysis...
     * How do the results, interpretation, or the answers to study questions compare? (e.g., are they same, are they similar, are they different? **did you replicate their findings?**)
     * If you didn't replicate their findings, why not?